I’ve just discovered the wonderful “Lost Friends” database. It contains ads of former slaves searching for their loved ones after emancipation.

-There’s the Virginia Historical Society’s Unknown No Longer, which seeks to extract information about slaves from many different types of records.
-And in just a few more weeks, the Virginia State Archives will be unveiling their database of information about enslaved people, Virginia Untold: The African-American Narrative.
+Soon, the Virginia State Archives will release their database of information about enslaved people, Virginia Untold: The African-American Narrative.

-My readers, if you know of any other projects digitizing records of enslaved people, please share them with us in the comments.
+Readers, if you know of other digitized records of enslaved people, please share them with us.

 I am an engineer by day, but my true passion lies in genealogy.
 I have been a researcher, writer, lecturer and teacher for over twenty years.
 This blog is where I share family history methods, resources, tips and advice, with an emphasis on slave research, slavery and its aftermath.
 This lifelong quest has helped me to better know my family’s past.
 I’ve taken back– reclaimed– some of that lost memory, especially that of my enslaved ancestors.
 I hope you’ll sign up to receive my posts—if you do, you’ll get a free PDF with some of my favorite tips!
 And please do share posts that interest you.